redhat-beyond/Xpense/CONTRIBUTING.md

 • **Acceptance criteria**
   Must be a list of measurable achievements that indicate the work in the issue is done.

+##### Issue reporting guidelines
+•	 When describing issues try to phrase your issue in terms of the behavior you think needs changing rather than the code you think needs changing.

+•	If reporting a bug, then try to include a pull request with a failing test case.
+This will help us quickly identify if there is a valid issue, and make sure that it gets fixed more quickly if there is one.

+•	Closing an issue doesn't necessarily mean the end of a discussion.
+If you believe your issue has been closed incorrectly, explain why and we'll consider if it needs to be reopened.

+### Reviewing PRs:
+1. Always provide constructive feedback
+2. Keep your ego out of code reviews
+3. Be precise about what needs to be improved
+4. Don't just hope for the code to work, Check it yourself!
+5. Be strict about temporary code
+6. Visualize the bigger picture

 ## Code of Conduct
 ### Our Pledge